US-European ocean monitoring satellite launches into orbit

 A SpaceX Falcon 9 rocket carrying the satellite blasted off from Vandenberg Air Force Base at 9:17 a.m. and arced southward over the Pacific Ocean.
 The Falcon’s first stage flew back to the launch site and landed for reuse.

-The Sentinel-6 Michael Freilich satellite was expected to deploy its solar panels and later make first contact with controllers.
+The Sentinel-6 Michael Freilich satellite was released from the second stage about an hour later.
+It then deployed its solar panels and made first contact with controllers.

 Named for a former NASA official who had a key role in developing space-based oceanography, the satellite’s main instrument is an extremely accurate radar altimeter that will bounce energy off the sea surface as it sweeps over Earth’s oceans.
 An identical twin, Sentinel-6B, will be launched in 2025 to ensure continuity of the record.